heroku/heroku-buildpack-apt/README.md

 To find out what packages are available, see:
 <https://packages.ubuntu.com>

-See the [Heroku Stacks](https://devcenter.heroku.com/articles/stack) documention for which Ubuntu LTS version is used by each Heroku stack.
+See the [Scalingo stacks](https://doc.scalingo.com/platform/internals/stacks/stacks) documentation for which Ubuntu LTS version is used by each stack.

 #### Setup